 Ladies, it’s time to talk.
-According to a recent Fitbit survey*, 80 percent of you (80!) don’t know how many phases are in menstrual cycle and more than 70 percent of you (70!) are unable to correctly identify the average length of a cycle.
+According to a recent Fitbit survey*, 80 percent of you (80!) don’t know how many phases are in the menstrual cycle and more than 70 percent of you (70!) are unable to correctly identify the average length of a cycle.

 Honestly, those stats are shocking but not all that surprising.
 After all, many women’s sexual health education stops after grade school, if they get one at all.
 That’s why Fitbit is excited to announce the launch of one of the company’s most requested features: female health tracking.

-This new in-app experience (available to all Fitbit users age 13 and older**) and on-device experience (for Fitbit Ionic and Fitbit Versa smartwatch users) is designed to help you learn more about your menstrual cycle—and your body—so you can better understand how it affects other aspects of your health and fitness.
+This new in-app experience (available to all Fitbit users age 13 and older**) and on-device experience (for Fitbit Charge 3, Fitbit Ionic, Fitbit Versa users) is designed to help you learn more about your menstrual cycle—and your body—so you can better understand how it affects other aspects of your health and fitness.
 And that’s just the beginning.

 Below, what you can expect at launch—and beyond.

 In-app period tracking: Never get caught by surprise again.
 Log your period, record symptoms, and opt into receiving push notifications two days before and on the day of your predicted period start date.
 This allows you to have the opportunity to compare all your stats in one place.

-Smartwatch integration: Track where you are in your cycle, view when your period is expected and see your upcoming estimated fertile window in the new Fitbit Today personalized health dashboard on Versa or Ionic.
+Fitbit on-wrist integration: Track where you are in your cycle, view when your period is expected, and see your upcoming estimated fertile window in the Fitbit Today personalized health dashboard on Charge 3, Versa, or Ionic.